 Today, I am grateful for the grandmas, the sisters and the aunts.
 The ones that insist we all get together, even when our lives have become so busy.
 The ones that dig out the extra chairs and tablecloths to make sure there is enough room at the table.
 The ones that spent days making enough fudge for every family to take home.
 I am grateful for women that know how important it is that we pass on mashed potatoes for a family meal.
 I am really grateful for my grandma’s mixer.”

 This story was submitted to Love What Matters by Bobbie Tipton Kaltmayer of Arnold, Missouri.
-A version of her story originally appeared on Medium.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read Bobbie’s powerful backstory about her son: